What should I bring with me when I come for a scheduled office appointment?

 What should I expect during my first visit?

-During your initial visit, the doctor will explain the specific test or procedure you want, help you visualize the results and go over the risks.
-He may perform a physical examination and ask you a bunch of questions.
-Once you complete the test, he will decide on your diagnosis and appropriate treatment.
+During your initial visit, your physician will get to know you and your specific needs.
+If a test or procedure is needed or desired, the doctor will help you visualize the results and go over the risks.
+They may perform a physical examination and ask you a number of questions which will help them determine a diagnosis and recommend appropriate treatment.